What is Bullying (workplace bullying)?

 4. Different forms of bullying: Bullying can take various forms, including verbal abuse, spreading rumors or gossip, social exclusion, undermining work, sabotage, excessive or unjust criticism, withholding information, micromanagement, or setting unrealistic expectations.

-5. Hostile work environment: Workplace bullying creates a hostile work environment where the targeted individuals feel threatened, anxious, and unable to perform their job effectively.
+5. Hostile work environment: Workplace bullying creates a hostile work environment where the targeted individuals feel threatened, anxious, and unable to perform their jobs effectively.
 It can erode trust, collaboration, and teamwork among employees and have a broader negative impact on the overall organizational culture.

 6. Legal and policy implications: In many jurisdictions, workplace bullying is considered a serious issue, and legal frameworks or organizational policies are in place to address and prevent such behavior.
 These policies may provide avenues for reporting, investigation, and consequences for individuals engaged in bullying behaviors.